 Wedge regularly (every 40 to 60 cm), with battens aligned vertically between each layer.

-4. Leaving the extremities unprotected
+4. Leaving the Extremities Unprotected

 ❌ Problem: